Fremantle

 Fremantle hosts an older demographic, ranking in the top quartile nationwide

-The median age in Fremantle is 43 years, higher than Greater Perth's average of 37 and exceeding the national average of 38 years.
-The age profile shows that those aged 55-64 make up 13.6% of the population, while those aged 5-14 constitute only 9.7%.
-Between 2021 and present, the percentage of those aged 5-14 has grown from 7.8% to 9.7%, while the 75-84 age group increased from 5.9% to 6.9%.
-Conversely, the 45-54 cohort decreased from 13.8% to 12.2%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Fremantle's age structure.
-The 75-84 age cohort is projected to rise substantially by 76%, from 1,376 to 2,423 people.
-Notably, the combined 65+ age groups are expected to account for 57% of total population growth.
-Conversely, the 0-4 and 35-44 cohorts are projected to experience population declines.
+The median age in Fremantle is 43 years, which is higher than Greater Perth's average of 37 years and exceeds the national average of 38 years.
+The age profile shows that those aged 55-64 are particularly prominent at 13.6%, while those aged 5-14 are relatively smaller at 9.7%.
+Between 2021 and present, the 5-14 age group has increased from 7.8% to 9.7%, while the 75-84 cohort has risen from 5.9% to 6.9%.
+Conversely, the 45-54 age group has decreased from 13.8% to 12.2%.
+By 2041, demographic projections indicate significant shifts in Fremantle's age structure.
+The 75-84 age cohort is projected to rise substantially by 1,046 people (76%), from 1,376 to 2,423.
+Notably, the combined 65+ age groups are expected to account for 57% of total population growth, reflecting the area's aging demographic profile.
+Meanwhile, the 0-4 and 35-44 cohorts are projected to experience population declines.

 Frequently Asked Questions - Age